-The WWIS links the bar-coded identification numbers of all containers in a specific TRU mixed waste shipment to the waste assembly (for 7-packs) and to the shipment identification number, 1 which is also written on the EPA Hazardous Waste Manifest.
-Generators electronically transmit
+8 The WWIS links the bar-coded identification numbers of all containers in a specific waste identification number, which is also written on the EPA Hazardous Waste Manifest.
+Generators electronically transmit the waste shipment information to the WWIS before the TRU mixed verify the identity of each container using the data already in the WWIS.